-- (i) all documents filed in relation to the application, including priority documents, translations and any amendments; - (ii) any certificate filed in relation to display at an exhibition (see IV, 3) and any information furnished under Rule 31 when the application relates to biological material (see IV, 4); - (iii) the European search report, if applicable the search opinion, the content of the abstract as drawn up by the Search Division, and the internal search note, if any; - (iv) copies of documents cited in the search report, and two copies of the publication document(s); and - (v) all relevant correspondence.
+- (i) all documents filed in relation to the application, including priority documents, translations and any amendments; - (ii) any certificate filed in relation to display at an exhibition (see IV, 3) and any information furnished under Rule 31 when the application relates to biological material (see IV, 4); - (iii) the European search report, if applicable the search opinion, the content of the abstract as drawn up by the Search Division, and the internal search note, if any; - (iv) copies of documents cited in the search report, and two copies of the publication document(s); - (v) the applicant's response to the search opinion (see B-XII, 9) or to the WO-ISA/IPER prepared by the EPO (see C-VI, 3.5.1); and - (vi) all relevant correspondence.
 Copies of certain EPO communications to applicants or inventors - currently EPO Forms 1048, 1081, 1082 and 1133 - are kept only in the corresponding computer dossier: their most important elements can at all times be printed out (as EPO Form 1190) and placed in the paper dossier.